 Through this project, we expect that over 800,000 people will be treated preventatively and the number of annual new cases within project areas will have dropped by 50% at the end of the project period.
 With a further continuation of the project beyond 2024, we foresee a 90% reduction in the number of annual new cases by 2030

 The project’s multi-centre research programme uses a new, more robust preventive chemotherapy regimen combined with innovative approaches to intensify leprosy case detection.
-Amongst these approaches are epidemiological mapping, serological testing, and context-specific educational messaging countering stigma.
+Amongst these approaches are epidemiological mapping and context-specific educational messaging countering stigma.

 The improvement of local knowledge and perceptions of leprosy are essential strategies to reduce stigma and promote early case detection in leprosy.
 The Stop the transmission of leprosy! project aims to contribute to this by implementing an enhanced ‘package’ of leprosy control measures in all study areas.
 Community education and behavioural change (CEBC) interventions are a key part of this ‘package’.
 The aim is to raise awareness and improve knowledge about the social impact of the disease and to facilitate behavioural change.
 We believe this is a necessary step for successful introduction of and adherence to post-exposure prophylaxis interventions.